UPPMAX/HPC-python/docs/day2/IDEs.rst

    **For Jupyter Notebooks (and a much safer option)** 🧪

-   * You need to start the server on the HPC resource first, preferrably on a compute node.
+   * You need to start the server on the HPC resource first, preferably on a compute node.
    * Copy the jupyter server URL which goes something like ``http://s193.uppmax.uu.se:8888/tree?token=xxx`` (where s193 is Snowy node.
 Other HPCs will have similar URLs), click on ``Select Kernel`` on VSCode and select ``Existing Jupyter Server``.
 Past the URL here and confirm your choice.
    * This only works if you have the jupyter extension installed on your local VSCode.
    * The application will automatically perform port forwarding to your local machine from the compute nodes over certain ports.
 Check the Terminal->Ports tab to see the correct url to open in your browser.